 Remember to wait a little more for a burp after feeding.
 Otherwise, swallowed air during feeding makes your Baby gassy or sick.

-In a car seat it becomes easy to feed your baby and this article will answer your question that can you feed a baby in a car seat.
+It becomes easy to feed your Baby in a car seat, and this article will answer your question about whether you can feed a baby in a car seat.

-In solid food, you have many options like biscuits, cupcakes, cut-up fruit, and whatever your Baby likes.
+Solid food has many options, like biscuits, cupcakes, cut-up fruit, and whatever your Baby likes.

 Solid food can be a better option for feeding during a trip.
 But it causes choking hazards as well.
 Stop your car and keep an eye on your Baby when eating.